ursatile/css4eng/02-01-basic-css-selectors.md

 }
 ```

-Second: CSS has also always supported something called *descendant* selectors: say we want a rule that says emphasis tags are red, paragraphs are blue, but emphasis tags which are inside paragraphs should be green:
+Second: CSS has also always supported something called *descendant combinators*: say we want a rule that says emphasis tags are red, paragraphs are blue, but emphasis tags which are inside paragraphs should be green:

 ```css
 p {